Don't see what you're looking for?

 Israel's influences include jazz, world, gospel, contemporary Christian, funk, R&B, and orchestral music.
-He received a bachelor's degree in music from Roosevelt University in 1986 and a master's degree in music from Rutgers University in 1997.
-He has been recognized in publications such as Jazz.com, Variety, Jazz Improv Magazine, Down Beat, Jazz Times, Modern Drummer, Stick It, and Percussive Notes.
-Israel is the author of the educational DVD Creative Jazz Improvisation for Drum Set.
-He was formerly on the faculty at Rutgers University, William Paterson University, and Mannes New School, and continues to teach privately and conduct clinics, workshops, residencies, and music camps throughout the world.
+He received his Bachelor of Music from Roosevelt University and a Master of Music from Rutgers University.
+He has been recognized in publications such as Jazz.com, Variety, Jazz Improv Magazine, DownBeat, Jazz Times, Modern Drummer, Stick It, and Percussive Notes.
+Additionally, Israel is the author of the educational DVD Creative Jazz Improvisation for Drum Set (Hal Leonard/Berklee Press).
+He continues to teach privately and conducts clinics, workshops, residencies, and music camps worldwide.